Frequently Asked Questions

-Cooking some foods such as baking egg and milk, may make some food less likely to cause allergy.
-However, this is not always the case so the decision to give a child food containing a cooked food they are allergic to, should only be made by a clinical immunology/allergy specialist.
+Cooking some foods such as baking egg and milk, may make some foods less likely to cause allergic reactions.
+However, this is not always the case, so the decision to give a child a food they are allergic to in a cooked form, should only be made by a clinical immunology/allergy specialist.

-If a specialist thinks a child allergic to egg or milk is likely to tolerate baked milk or baked egg, the child will usually have an oral food challenge.
+If a clinical immunology/allergy specialist thinks a child who is allergic to egg or milk is likely to be able to eat baked milk or baked egg without having an allergic reaction, the child will usually have an oral food challenge to confirm this.
 Oral food challenges may be done in a hospital setting where medical assistance and facilities are available, as severe reactions can, and do, occur.

 If I can't breastfeed, which formula is useful in preventing allergies?

-If you are not able to breastfeed or your baby needs supplementary feeding (commonly known as ‘top ups’), commercial infant formula may be used until 12 months of age.
+If you are not able to breastfeed or your baby needs supplementary feeding (commonly known as ‘top ups’ or complementary feeds), commercial infant formula may be used until 12 months of age.

 Current research does not support the use of partially hydrolysed formulas (usually labelled ‘HA’ or Hypoallergenic) or extensively hydrolysed formulas to prevent eczema, food allergy, asthma or hay fever (allergic rhinitis) in babies or toddlers.